The Student Perspective

 More than 650 student organizations—including more than 70 service, 100 arts, and 30 Greek-letter organizations—are recognized on campus, ranging from KZSU 90.1FM to the Stanford Bhangra Team.

-Among the many measures of diversity, more than 50% of Stanford students are students of color and 15% of freshmen are among the first in their families to attend college—making it among the most diverse colleges in America.
+Among the many measures of diversity, over 45% of Stanford students are students of color and 15% of freshmen are among the first in their families to attend college—making it among the most diverse colleges in America.

-Stanford's small-house system creates living and learning communities where housing is guaranteed to entering freshmen for all four years in one of nearly 80 residences.
+Stanford's small-house system creates living and learning communities where housing is guaranteed to entering freshmen for all four years in more than 80 residences.
 All freshmen live and dine on campus.

 Stanford is like no other environment for the college sports fan.
-With 35 varsity sports, more than 36 club sports, dozens of club teams and intramural opportunities, cheering for the Cardinal is a year-round experience.
+With 35 varsity sports, more than 25 club sports and dozens of intramural opportunities, cheering for the Cardinal is a year-round experience.